hermi362/raytracer/README.md

 # raytracer
-Implementation of simple raytracer from Jamis Buck's book C++
+A C++ implementation of the simple raytracer from Jamis Buck's book "The Raytracer Challenge"

+## Build instructions
+Make sure gnu make is installed, and run 'make'